(previously known as Lycaena ignita)

 The pupa is a mottled brown, and normally occurs inside the nest of the host ants.
 It has a length of about 1.3 cms.

 The adult male and female butterflies look very similar.
 On top, they are basically dark brown, with a blue iridescent sheen.
 The females have more rounded wings.
+The butterflies have a wing span of about 3 cms.

 Underneath: they have patterns like flames: yellow with scarlet bands outlined in black, white, and iridescent green.
 This is presumably the origin of their scientific name, derived from 'ignis', the Latin word for 'fire'.
 There are also three or four black spots under each forewing.